github/docs/content/rest/overview/resources-in-the-rest-api.md

 ---
 title: Resources in the REST API
-intro: 'Learn how to navigate the resources provided by the {% data variables.product.prodname_dotcom %} API.'
+intro: 'Learn how to navigate the resources provided by the {% ifversion fpt or ghec %}{% data variables.product.prodname_dotcom %}{% else %}{% data variables.product.product_name %}{% endif %} API.'
 redirect_from:
-  - /rest/initialize-the-repo/
+  - /rest/initialize-the-repo
 versions:
+  fpt: '*'
-  free-pro-team: '*'
+  ghes: '*'
-  enterprise-server: '*'
+  ghae: '*'
-  github-ae: '*'
+  ghec: '*'
+miniTocMaxHeadingLevel: 3
 topics:
   - API
 ---

-This describes the resources that make up the official {% data variables.product.product_name %} REST API.
-If you have any problems or requests, please contact {% data variables.contact.contact_support %}.
+{% ifversion api-date-versioning %}

-### Current version
+## API version

-By default, all requests to `{% data variables.product.api_url_code %}` receive the **v3** [version](/developers/overview/about-githubs-apis) of the REST API.
-We encourage you to [explicitly request this version via the `Accept` header](/rest/overview/media-types#request-specific-version).

-    Accept: application/vnd.github.v3+json

-{% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt '2.9' %}

-For information about GitHub's GraphQL API, see the [v4 documentation](/graphql).
-For information about migrating to GraphQL, see "[Migrating from REST](/graphql/guides/migrating-from-rest-to-graphql)."
+Available resources may vary between REST API versions.
+You should use the `X-GitHub-Api-Version` header to specify an API version.
+For more information, see "[API Versions](/rest/overview/api-versions)."

 {% endif %}

-### Schema
+## Schema

-{% if currentVersion == "free-pro-team@latest" %}All API access is over HTTPS, and{% else %}The API is{% endif %} accessed from `{% data variables.product.api_url_code %}`.
+{% ifversion fpt or ghec %}All API access is over HTTPS, and{% else %}The API is{% endif %} accessed from `{% data variables.product.api_url_code %}`.
 All data is sent and received as JSON.

 ```shell